11 Best Things to Do in Michigan City IN

 If you want the ultimate view of the zoo, head over to the Observation Tower.

-There are oodles of sand dunes in Indiana, and two different parks: The Indiana Dunes National Park and the Indiana Dunes State Park.
+There are oodles of dunes in Indiana, and two different parks: The Indiana Dunes National Park and The Indiana Dunes State Park.

-With over 30 access points and thousands of acres along Lake Michigan, there is no shortage of options to visit.
+With over 30 access points and thousands of acres along Lake Michigan, there is no shortage of visiting options.
 Some fun activities are hiking, biking, camping, swimming and fishing.

 Not surprisingly, the beaches here are very popular in the summer.
 Visiting on a weekday or earlier in the day on a weekend can help reduce the crowds.